Xyrue/Cluster-Editing-Project/README.md

 Cluster Editing Project
 =======================

-An implementation of an algorithm that solves the clustering editing project using ILP (integer linear programming).
+A C implementation of an algorithm that solves the clustering editing project using ILP (integer linear programming).

 ### Introduction
 Over the last decade high throughput technologies for measuring biological data have become available, changing the landscape of biological research.
 This enables, for the first time, a global, simultaneous view of proteins behavior and function.